American Idol Recap: Let’s Slay Together

 11. Lee Vasi, “Zoom” and “Love Should Have Brought You Home”

 First of all: I miss the glamour of female celebrities named Lee.
 What a rare treat.
 The swoopy hair of Lee Meriwether.
 The blunt hair of Lee Grant.
 This clip of Lee Remick in uncomfortable hysterics.
 Such a good class of can-do dames (who all guested on Columbo, probably?).
-Lee Vasi here has the same harsh bob as Lee Grant, but it’s a blonde cornrows situation that would not be appropriate in Shampoo.
+Lee Vasi here has the same harsh bob as Lee Grant, but it’s a blonde-cornrows situation that would not be appropriate in Shampoo.
 She starts out purring the Commodores’ “Zoom” and Lionel Richie can’t help but stand up, purr alongside her, and steal the moment like the Jenna Maroney fame hoarder he is.
-Next, disaster strikes: Lee takes her own turn on Toni Braxton’s “Love Should Have Brought You Home” and it careens from solid R&B crooning to whatever the opposite of that is.
+Next, disaster strikes: Lee takes her own turn on Toni Braxton’s “Love Should’ve Brought You Home” and it careens from solid R&B crooning to whatever the opposite of that is.
 Up-down bleat-screaming?
 I don’t know.
-The juxtaposition of tuneful singing and weird ghost shrieks perplexes the judges, but Luke Bryan has the nerve to suggest that she’s top 10 material nonetheless.
+The juxtaposition of tuneful singing and weird ghost shrieks perplexes the judges, but Luke Bryan has the nerve to suggest that she’s top-ten material nonetheless.
 Whaaaaat?
-Top 10 of what, exactly?
-She’s barely in my top 10 lady Lees!
+Top ten of what, exactly?
+She’s barely in my top-ten lady Lees!
 Lee Ann Womack is well ahead of her.
 I don’t know why the judges excuse her snafu, but I need plenty more control and authority from Lee in the future.

 10. Gabby Barrett, “Good Girl”

-Gabby Barrett, a platinum blonde 17-year-old ready to star in a Nikki Finke origin story, is the arithmetic mean of Idol contestants: Loves Carrie Underwood.
+Gabby Barrett, a platinum-blonde 17-year-old ready to star in a Nikki Finke origin story, is the arithmetic mean of Idol contestants: Loves Carrie Underwood.
 Smiles a lot.
 Has a Nice Dad™.
 But beyond that, she’s got a cool, nasally power that sells “Good Girl” by Carrie Underwood.
 Is it gag-worthy?
-No. But when the judges push her to sing an additional song where she can’t copy the original artist – in this case, “His Eye is On the Sparrow” – she slows down and breathes charisma into a churchy old tune that I’d otherwise only want Lauryn Hill to sing.
+No. But when the judges push her to sing an additional song where she can’t copy the original artist — in this case, “His Eye Is on the Sparrow” — she slows down and breathes charisma into a church-y old tune that I’d otherwise only want Lauryn Hill to sing.
 I’m not sensing an artist yet, but Gabby has tenacity that keeps me awake.

 9. Michael J. Woodard, “Make It Rain”

-Michael J. Woodard wandered in wide-eyed and innocent, like he was about to relay a story about Randy Beeman, before slaying us gently with a confessional, effortless version of Ed Sheeran’s “Make It Rain.”
-My worry is this: He can lacerate our souls from about 10 feet away, but I question if he can snare a whole stadium.
+Michael J. Woodard wandered in wide-eyed and innocent, like he was about to relay a story about Randy Beaman, before slaying us gently with a confessional, effortless version of Ed Sheeran’s “Make It Rain.”
+My worry is this: He can lacerate our souls from about ten feet away, but I question if he can snare a whole stadium.
 To be honest, I might’ve guessed the same thing about Ed Sheeran had he auditioned for Idol, and he’s now the emperor of music.
 What I’m saying is: Why do you trust my opinion on this?
 Go find an Oberlin musicologist or something!
 Scatter!
 Go forth!

 8. Brielle Rathbun, “Gravity”